HMR is a research project on the recovery of the history and the

 HMR has both historical and technological goals: on the one hand, HMR aims at reconstructing the facts surrounding the development of the early machines; on the other hand, HMR plans to rebuild past computers through simulations and replicas.

-HMR is a project of the Department of Computer Science of the University of Pisa, ongoing since the beginning of 2006.
+HMR is a project of the University of Pisa, started at the Department of Computer Science at the beginning of 2006.

 In order to rebuild the computers of the past it is mandatory to fully understand their technology.
 A superficial knowledge does not suffice: all the details need to be explored and understood with curiosity and commitment.
 Just like it is written in the definitions of hacker given in the Jargon File or in the Internet Glossary RFC 1392.